fmadore/IWAC-co-occurrence-matrix/README.md

 ## Usage

 1. Select a window type (article, paragraph, or sentence) to view co-occurrences at different textual levels
-2. Use the ordering options to sort terms by name or frequency
+2. Use the ordering options to organize the matrix:
+   - Name: Orders terms alphabetically
+   - Frequency: Orders terms by their total co-occurrence frequency (highest to lowest)
 3. Hover over cells to see detailed co-occurrence information
 4. Observe highlighted rows and columns for better pattern recognition

 ## Code Organization

+### JavaScript Modules
 - `config.js`: Contains all configuration parameters for the visualization
 - `utils.js`: General utility functions for error handling and size calculations
 - `dataProcessor.js`: Functions for processing and transforming the co-occurrence data
 - `visualComponents.js`: Reusable D3.js visualization components
 - `cellInteractions.js`: Handlers for cell hover and highlight interactions
+- `sortingUtils.js`: Matrix sorting algorithms and utilities
 - `MatrixVisualization.js`: Main class orchestrating the visualization
 - `main.js`: Application initialization and setup

+### CSS Modules
+- `main.css`: Imports and organizes all CSS modules
+- `base.css`: Base styles for layout and typography
+- `matrix.css`: Styles specific to the matrix visualization
+- `tooltip.css`: Tooltip styling and animations
+- `scrollbar.css`: Cross-browser compatible scrollbar styling

 ## Data Format